mlbowser/AKTerrInvCOILib/README.md

 2019-03-25-0832_clusters.fas.gz

-Representative clusters with BOLD processids as identifiers in compressed FASTA format.
+Representative sequences with BOLD processids as identifiers in compressed FASTA format.

 2019-03-25-0832_clusters.qza

-Representative clusters with BOLD processids as identifiers as a QIIME 2 artifact.
+Representative sequences with BOLD processids as identifiers as a QIIME 2 artifact.

 2019-03-25-0828_tax.txt

-Taxonomy of representative clusters in HeaderlessTSVTaxonomyFormat as a text file.
+Taxonomy of representative sequences in HeaderlessTSVTaxonomyFormat as a text file.

 2019-03-25-0828_tax.qza

-Taxonomy of representative clusters as a QIIME 2 artifact.
+Taxonomy of representative sequences as a QIIME 2 artifact.

+2019-04-19-1122_specimen_data.txt.gz

+Specimen data of represenative sequences in BOLD's txt export format.